-On this day, 10 February 1258, Abbasid capital city of Baghdad finally fell to the Mongols after a 13-days-long siege.
-The majority of Baghdad’s population were erased from the existence.
-The caliph and more than 3,000 Abbasid officials and notables were also put to death.
+On this day, 10 February 1258, the Abbasid capital city of Baghdad finally fell to the Mongols after a 13-days-long siege.
+The majority of Baghdad’s population was erased from existence.
+The caliph and more than 3,000 Abbasid officials and notables were also killed.
 The mosques, palaces, libraries, and hospitals were burned down.

 The fall of Baghdad is also considered to mark the end of the Islamic Golden Age.
 Baghdad would never recover its former glory.

 in 1242/43, the Mongols defeated the Seljuks of Rum and forced them to recognize the Mongol Great Han as suzerain.
 After a temporary retreat in 1252, the Mongol commander Hulagu returned to take Iraq, to besiege Baghdad.

 From December 18, 1257, to January 16, 1258, the right-wing of Hulagu’s army crossed the Tigris River and arrived at Nahr Isa near al-Dujayl, north of Baghdad.
 Before inflicting the siege, Hulagu sent an envoy to the Caliph with the message: “If the Caliph is in submission, let him come out.
 Otherwise, this means war.”

 From January 22 through 29, the Mongol army swarmed in like ants and locusts from all directions, forming a circle around the ramparts of Baghdad and setting up a wall.
 A unit consisting of one thousand “crews” of Chinese artillerymen helped breach the walls.
 They set up catapults opposite the Ajami Tower in the southeast corner of the city and breached it.

 By February 5, the Mongols controlled a stretch of the wall.
 The Caliph attempted too late to negotiate but was refused.
 On February 10th the city surrendered.
 Three days later, the Mongols entered the city, and Baghdad was subject to a week of sack and pillage.